Technical Deep Dive

 6

-Bridge plugin + skills — Installs osmoda-bridge (83 tools) to ~/.openclaw/extensions/.
-Copies agent identity templates (AGENTS.md, SOUL.md, TOOLS.md, IDENTITY.md, HEARTBEAT.md) and 17 system skills.
+Bridge plugin + skills - Installs osmoda-bridge (91 tools) into the runtime's extensions dir.
+Copies agent identity templates (AGENTS.md, SOUL.md, TOOLS.md, IDENTITY.md, HEARTBEAT.md) and 20 system skills.

 7